LOCAL COLLEGE ATHLETE UPDATE: Trey Kaufman-Renn

-Trey Kaufman-Renn (Purdue): The Silver Creek graduate is heading into his redshirt sophomore year on the men's basketball team.
-The 6-foot-9, 230-pound forward tallied 16 points and eight rebounds in the Boilermakers' 88-71 win over Kickz IBAM 71 Wednesday in Munich, Germany in the opening game of the team's European summer trip.
-He was 8 for 17 from the field, including 0 of 2 from 3-point range, while not attempting a free throw.
-Purdue will face the BG Hessing Kangaroos today in its second game of the trip.
+Trey Kaufman-Renn (Purdue): The Silver Creek graduate is heading into his redshirt sophomore year on the men’s basketball team.
+The 6-foot-9, 230-pound forward tallied 15 points, eight rebounds, one assist, one turnover and one steal in the Boilermakers’ 92-57 win over BG Hessing on Thursday in Munich, Germany in the second game of the team’s European summer trip.
+He was 7 for 9 from the field, including 1 of 2 from 3-point range, and 0 of 6 from the free throw line.
+Purdue will face SKN St. Polten in Austria on Friday.

 LOCAL COLLEGE ATHLETE UPDATE: Trey Kaufman-Renn